gaoliyao/Replica_Exchange_Stochastic_Gradient_MCMC/README.md

 ```
 Note that in WRN models, we need to include the extra **cooling time** because cases of two consecutive swaps during the same epoch happens a lot and cancel the acceleration effects.

-To reduce the hyperparameter tuning cost, you can also try to use greedy instead of swap to break the detailed balance condition.
-This helps for the optimization purposes and almost has the same optimization performance as the swap type.
+To reduce the hyperparameter tuning cost, you can try **greedy** instead of swap to break the detailed balance.
+This strategy has the same optimization performance as the swap type.
 For example
 ```bash
 $ python bayes_cnn.py -data cifar100 -model wrn -types greedy -sn 500 -train 256 -chains 2 -cool 20 -bias_F 3e5
 ```